 Wadi Naqab Loop Trail (Sheri Village, Jebel Yibir, Tala Village, Baqal Village)

-As a fan (lately) of long-distance trails, I’ve been so focused on dreaming and researching long-distance trails outside the UAE.
-Then when I looked back at my posts RAKTRAV 2020 & RAKTRAV 2021, I realized I didn’t share a lot about the trail details even though I have a Trail Route Post.
-So here am I starting this series with the most memorable one for me – the Wadi Naqab Loop Trail (as FOX.AE call it).
+As a fan (lately) of long-distance trails, I've been researching long-distance trails outside the UAE.
+Then when I looked back at my posts RAKTRAV 2020 & RAKTRAV 2021, I realized I didn't write detailed hiking guides even though I have a Trail Route Post.
+So here I am, starting this series with the most memorable one for me - the Wadi Naqab Loop Trail (as FOX.AE calls it).

 • Route: Wadi Naqab - Sheri Village - Jebel Yibir - Tala Village - Baqal Village - Wadi Naqab

-• Distance: 33.24 km (according to my Strava record and there was a section where I paused it and forgot to continue)
+• Distance: 33.24 km (missing a few sections when I paused it and forgot to continue)

 • Actual Time Taken: Started at 9:30 AM and finished at 7:30 AM

-Since this is a loop trail and you will come out from Baqal Village, I suggest you to park HERE.
-This point is quite far from the jump off and you will need to walk quite a bit.
-However, it is better walk before your hike than do so at the end of your hike.
+I highly recommend starting here as this is your endpoint.
+This point is quite far from the actual jump-off of Sheri Village and you will need to walk quite a bit.
+However, it is better to walk before your hike than do so at the end of your hike.

 Trailhead: